-On 7th & 8th April 2018, the 32nd Murray to Moyne Cycle Relay will be tackled by the WDHS Hamilton Base Bikers Cycling Team.
-They will join over 100 teams comprising nearly 1,700 riders as they ride by relay, 520kms from either Mildura, Swan Hill or Echuca to Port Fairy, each team raising funds for their chosen Victorian health service.
+On 7th & 8th April 2018, the WDHS Hamilton Base Bikers completed the 32rd Murray to Moyne Cycle Relay.
+They joined over 100 teams comprising nearly 1,700 riders and rode by relay, 520kms from either Mildura, Swan Hill or Echuca to Port Fairy, each team raising funds for their chosen Victorian health service.
 Around $1 million is collectively raised each year.
-(See www.murraytomoyne.com.au)

 The Hamilton Base Bikers